top of page

 Let's get started!

 Step 1.
-Match the five idioms below with their definitions.
+Match the idioms to their definitions.

 1. stand the test of time